2021–22 Chelsea F.C. season: September

+October

 Chelsea began October with a 3–1 win against Southampton.
 After an early goal from Trevoh Chalobah, James Ward-Prowse equalised from the penalty spot before he was sent off in the 77th minute.
 Chelsea rallied to win with two late goals from Timo Werner and Ben Chilwell, who scored with a close-range left-footed volley in his first start in the Premier League during the season.
 On 16 October, Chelsea beat Brentford 1–0 in the first iteration of this West London derby in the modern Premier League era.
 Chilwell scored for the second consecutive game, while Mendy made four crucial saves to preserve a clean sheet.
 Chelsea played their third Champions League group stage match on 20 October against Malmö, winning 4–0.
 Jorginho scored two penalties and Andreas Christensen scored his first career goal for Chelsea after 137 appearances.
 However, both Romelu Lukaku and Timo Werner were injured during the match.

-On 23 October, Chelsea beat Norwich City 7–0 in the Premier League with Mason Mount scoring his first ever senior hat trick.
-The 7–0 win was the joint second highest score line in Chelsea's Premier League history.
+On 23 October, Chelsea beat Norwich City 7–0 in the Premier League with Mason Mount scoring his first ever senior hat-trick.
+The 7–0 win was the joint second-highest scoreline in Chelsea's Premier League history.
 Ben Chilwell scored for the fourth consecutive Premier League match, becoming the first Chelsea player to do so since Eden Hazard.
 Goals from Callum Hudson-Odoi and Reece James meant that 17 different players had scored for Chelsea in all competitions.
 On 26 October, Chelsea took on Southampton at home in the EFL Cup round of 16.
 Kai Havertz and Ché Adams scored the only goals of the game, with Chelsea going on to win 4–3 on penalties.
 Chelsea ended the month of October with a 3–0 win against Newcastle United at St. James' Park.
-After a goalless first half, Reece James scored two goals from the far-right corner of the penalty area, the first of which was a left-footed half-volley.
+After a goalless first half, Reece James scored two goals from the far-right corner of the penalty area, the first of which was a left-footed half-volley, ending the Premier League month of top of the league.

 Chelsea ended the month of October with a 1–0 win away against Malmö, with Hakim Ziyech scoring the winner.
 Ben Chilwell was nominated for Premier League Player of the Month, and Thomas Tuchel was nominated for Premier League Manager of the Month for the second time, eventually going on to win the award.